hackoregon/data-science-pet-containers/README.md

 -------

 This service is based on the `rocker/rstudio` image from Docker Hub:
 <https://hub.docker.com/r/rocker/rstudio/>.
-I've added header files so
+I’ve added header files so
 that the R packages `RPostgres`, `odbc`, `sf` and `devtools` will install from source, but there are no R packages on the image besides those that ship with `rocker/rstudio`.

 Browse to `localhost:8787`.
-The user name and password are both `rstudio`. ***Note that if you're using Firefox, you'll have to adjust a setting to use the terminal feature.***
+The user name and password are both `rstudio`. ***Note that if you’re using Firefox, you’ll have to adjust a setting to use the terminal feature.***

 -   Go to `Tools -> Global Options -> Terminal`.